badlogic/docport/README.md

 A tool to transfer Javadoc documentation from Java source files to other languages (C#, C++, TypeScript, JavaScript, Haxe, and ActionScript).

+Docport works by extracting Javadoc comments from Java source files, identifying matching types in target language files using tree-sitter parsers, and then using LLMs (OpenAI or Google Gemini) to transfer and format the documentation appropriately for the target language syntax.

+The tool still requires a human to review the output and make any necessary adjustments.

+Docport is used to keep the documentation in sync between the [Spine Runtimes Java reference implementation](https://github.com/EsotericSoftware/spine-runtimes/tree/4.2/spine-libgdx/spine-libgdx) and ports to other languages, like [spine-cpp](https://github.com/EsotericSoftware/spine-runtimes/tree/4.2/spine-cpp/spine-cpp).

 ## Setup

 ```bash